 Taking Control: How You Can Keep Inflammation From Harming Your Bones

 A state of inflammation ages your bones and make them more prone to fracture.
 But you can take control and stop inflammation from wreaking havoc with your bone health, and take back your youthful bones.

-A pH-balanced diet as described in the Save Our Bones Program, rich in Foundation Foods, is alkalizing and anti-inflammatory in itself.
+A pH-balanced diet as described in the Osteoporosis Reversal Program, rich in Foundation Foods, is alkalizing and anti-inflammatory in itself.
 But certain key foods are especially good at targeting inflammation and keeping it at bay.

 Here are the top eight foods that fight inflammation:

 - Walnuts have all kinds of bone-health benefits.
 Their anti-inflammatory effects are largely due to their essential fatty acid content.
 These EFAs also increase calcium absorption and enhance the formation of collagen, which keeps bones strong and flexible.